jkeefe/presentations/union_docs.md

 - Knowing how to code will help you succeed
 - Doesn't always have to be stuff that people will see/use
 - Can help process your information
-- Can help you watch things online
+- Can help you watch things online (We Love Bots!)
 - Find someone who can code, who you know well and can annoy, and learn their language

 ##A Word About Security